I2PC/docs/docs/Installation/Installations/index.rst

 .. note::

-   This `list of libraries <https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies-automatically-installed-via-scipion>`_ are required in standlone installation and you can install it in the Scipion eviroment if you consider
+   This `list of libraries <https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies-automatically-installed-via-scipion>`_ are required in standlone installation and you can install it in the Scipion eviroment if you consider or in the system

 Installation
 """"""""""""""""""